XRPLBounties/Proposals/bounty_proposal_template.md

 <!--
 Please include this line to ensure that no work is started prior to merging and budget approval -->
-This will not be merged until we receive budget approval even if we get 3+ technical approvals.
-Once merged, this bounty is ready to be worked on.
+Bounties require 3+ technical approvals _and_ budget approval.
+Creating a PR and having it have 3+ ✅s doesn't mean that it is fully approved.
+The bounty is only ready to be worked on once the PR has been merged.

 **Category:**